Opponent process: Criticism and the complementary color cells

 Much controversy exists over whether opponent-processing theory is the best way to explain color vision.
-A few experiments have been conducted involving image stabilization (where one experiences border loss) that produced results that suggest participants have seen "impossible" colors, or color combinations humans should not be able to see under the opponent-processing theory.
-However, many criticize that this result may just be illusionary experiences.
+A few experiments have been conducted involving image stabilization (where one experiences border loss) that produced results that suggest participants have seen impossible colors, or color combinations humans should not be able to see under the opponent-processing theory.
+However, many criticize that this result may just be illusory experiences.
 Critics and researchers have instead started to turn to explain color vision through references to retinal mechanisms, rather than opponent processing, which happens in the brain's visual cortex.

 As single-cell recordings accumulated, it became clear to many physiologists and psychophysicists that opponent colors did not satisfactorily account for single-cell spectrally opposed responses.
 For instance, Jameson and D’Andrade analyzed opponent-colors theory and found the unique hues did not match the spectrally opposed responses.
 De Valois himself summed it up: "Although we, like others, were most impressed with finding opponent cells, in accord with Hering's suggestions, when the Zeitgeist at the time was strongly opposed to the notion, the earliest recordings revealed a discrepancy between the Hering–Hurvich–Jameson opponent perceptual channels and the response characteristics of opponent cells in the macaque lateral geniculate nucleus."
 Valberg recalls that "it became common among neurophysiologists to use colour terms when referring to opponent cells as in the notations red-ON cells, green-OFF cells ...
 In the debate ... some psychophysicists were happy to see what they believed to be opponency confirmed at an objective, physiological level.
 Consequently, little hesitation was shown in relating the unique and polar color pairs directly to cone opponency.
 Despite evidence to the contrary ... textbooks have, up to this day, repeated the misconception of relating unique hue perception directly to peripheral cone opponent processes.
 The analogy with Hering's hypothesis has been carried even further so as to imply that each color in the opponent pair of unique colors could be identified with either excitation or inhibition of one and the same type of opponent cell."
 Webster et al. and Wuerger et al. have conclusively re-affirmed that single-cell spectrally opposed responses do not align with unique-hue opponent colors.